 The good news is researchers are finding some individual frogs, populations and species are resistant to infection or carry the fungus but never develop disease.
-This prompted researchers to study bacterial species on amphibian skin, some of which have antifungal properties.
+This finding prompted researchers to study the bacterial species on amphibian skin, some of which have antifungal properties.
 These beneficial bacteria are now in development for use as probiotic treatments to help prevent Bd fungal infections and save species.

-Amphibians also are a keystone species.
+As a prey species for many, as well as a predator of insects and some small animals, the rapid decline and extinctions of amphibian species spell trouble for habitat health.
+Amphibians are a keystone species.
 When amphibians die off, the entire ecosystem suffers rippling effects and changes.
 Food chains are disrupted.
 Prey species that rely on amphibians as a food source may decline.
 Animals that amphibians eat, including mosquitoes and other animal vectors of disease, may increase.
 Water algae that tadpoles help keep in check may run rampant.